-Version (Date) Comment 1.0 (January 2024) Initial release of 2024 competition rules
+Version (Date) Comment 1.0 (January 2025) Initial release of 2025 competition rules

-2024 ChemE Cube Competition Powered by RAPID® | ExxonMobil Quick Start Guide
+2025 ChemE Cube Competition Powered by RAPID® | ExxonMobil Quick Start Guide

-1. Get up-to-speed on Modular Chemical Process Intensification and Direct Air Capture concepts:
+- 1. Get up-to-speed on Modular Chemical Process Intensification and Direct Air Capture concepts:

 - Many RAPID and AIChE eLearning courses and webinars are free to AIChE student members and will be useful in this competition.
-A full list is available, but, in addition to the resources listed in the problem statement, it is highly recommended that all teams review the following resources: - a.
-1-hour RAPID webinar "Design, Application & Economics of Process Intensification" - b.
-1-hour AIChE webinar "Carbon Capture, Transport and Sequestration" - c.
-2019 AIChE Student Design Competition Problem Statement (Modular Distributed Ammonia Synthesis) - Note: this file is a resource only to help demonstrate the benefits to modular processes, particularly the design consideration and references section.
+A full list is available, but it is recommended that all teams review the following resources:

+- i.
+1-hour RAPID webinar "Design, Application & Economics of Process Intensification"

+- ii.
+1-hour RAPID webinar "Carbon Capture, Transport and Sequestration"

+- iii.
+2019 AIChE Student Design Competition Problem Statement (Modular Distributed Ammonia Synthesis)

+- Note: this file is a resource only to help demonstrate the benefits to modular processes, particularly the design consideration and references section.
 No elements of the competition problem are required for this competition.

-2. Review the following documents (all found at www.aiche.org/chemecube2024):
+- Review the following documents (all found at ChemE Cube Competition Powered by RAPID | ExxonMobil | AIChE)

-- 2024 ChemE Cube Competition Rules (this document)
+- 2025 ChemE Cube Competition Rules (this document)

-- 2024 ChemE Cube Problem Statement
+- 2025 ChemE Cube Problem Statement

-- 2024 ChemE Cube Rubrics
+- 2025 ChemE Cube Rubrics

-- Virtual Qualifying Presentation
+- i.
+Virtual Qualifying Presentation

-- The Ad & Poster
+- ii.
+The Ad & Poster

-- The Pitch
+- iii.
+The Pitch

-- The Cube
+- iv.
+The Run

-- 2024 ChemE Cube Safety Program
+- 2025 ChemE Cube Safety Program

 - AIChE Code of Ethics

 - AIChE Code of Conduct

-3. Check out the 2024 ChemE Cube Informational Webinar Recording for more context.
+2. Check out the 2025 ChemE Cube Informational Webinar Recording for more context.

-A 2024 ChemE Cube Competition Informational Webinar takes place on January 25.
-RAPID staff will review competition details and experts from ExxonMobil will review Direct Air Capture technology.
-Link to webinar:
+- The 2025 ChemE Cube Competition Informational Webinar took place on February 4th at 3 PM EST. RAPID staff reviewed competition details and experts from ExxonMobil reviewed Direct Air Capture technology. - Link to webinar: